Clatteringshaws

 Clatteringshaws Map image

-The Glentrool and Kirroughtree Visitor Centres for biking and hiking are connected by biking trail, although you may need an OS Map to find your way between the centres.
+The Glentrool and Kirroughtree Visitor Centres for biking and hiking are connected by biking trails, although you may need an OS Map to find your way between the centres.